When You DON'T Need a WhatsApp Bot — The 5-Question Test

 3. No budget for ongoing maintenance

 When yes?
-When a fixed monthly tech-marketing budget is under 1% of monthly revenue.
-If your revenue is $15,000 — $100 for a bot is 0.7%.
-Reasonable.
+When a steady monthly tech budget is less than 1% of your monthly revenue.
+If your revenue is $15,000 — $100 for a bot is 0.7% of that.
+That’s a reasonable trade.

 4. The product is complex and requires tailored explanation